If Cell Phone and Internet service fails, and you can’t reach 911 or Emergency Services...

 But the last few years have seen a dramatic rise in the frequency and intensity of storms, fires, and power shutdowns – events that disrupt our vital communications services and place lives at risk.

 As the recent PG&E power shutdowns have shown, El Dorado County is no exception.
-Critically, we are in the middle of a Very Fire Hazard Severity Zone according to CalFire.
+Critically, we are in the middle of a Very High Fire Hazard Severity Zone according to CalFire.

 How will you keep yourself, your family and friends safer in a disaster when landline, cell phone, and Internet service fails?